Pedigree cat on cat tower

 The cost of a cat enclosure varies depending on the size, materials and labour.
 You can spend hundreds or thousands depending on whether you're DIYing or calling in professional installers.

-The wonderful thing is that you can totally tailor your cat’s enclosure to your budget, their needs and the environment.
-Plus you can always add an extension to your catio run down the line.
+The wonderful thing is that you can totally tailor your cat's enclosure to your budget, their needs and the environment.
+Plus you can always easily add an extension to your catio should your needs or budget change.